Class Schedule

 The ACLS course is designed for healthcare professionals who either direct or participate in the management of cardiopulmonary arrest or other cardiovascular emergencies.
 This includes personnel in emergency response, emergency medicine, intensive care, and critical care units -- such as physicians, nurses, and paramedics -- as well as others who need an ACLS course completion card for job or other requirements.

-Before taking the ACLS course, students are required to take the online ACLS Precourse Self-Assessment.
-This test is part of the ACLS student Web site.
+Before taking the ACLS course, students must complete the online ACLS Pre-work and Assessment.
+This test is part of the ACLS student website.

-This is a One day Recert Only Course.
-All students must be ACLS certified in need of re-certification.
+This is a one-day Recert Only Course.
+All students must be ACLS certified and in need of recertification.

 Course Overview